Digital Media Projects Lab

 All workstations include a scanner: either a consumer-level Epson Perfection or a professional Epson Expression 10000XL, which can scan at 2400dpi and do large formats and transparent media like negatives.
 All workstations also have 24-inch, color-calibrated monitors and 5000K task lamps for color-sensitive work.
 The workstations also provide power conditioning for analog playback devices and battery backup for all devices.

-Software at all workstations includes the Adobe CS6 Production Premium suite.
-Station-specific software includes ABBYY FineReader and SilverFast for stations with the Epson 10000XL printers.
-The workstations incorporate a fair number of open source alternatives installed as well, such as Audacity and GIMP.
+Software at all workstations includes a subscription to the Adobe Creative Cloud, NVivo, and Microsoft Office Suite 2016.
+The workstations also incorporate a fair number of open source alternatives, such as Audacity and VLC Media Player.

 Sample software available to students and faculty*: